CodingItWrong/outsidein.dev/docs/react/index.md

 * **Component Tests: [React Testing Library][react-testing-library]**

-RTL will help us write component tests.
-Unlike other component testing libraries, RTL executes `useEffect()` hooks, so we'll be able to test the full functionality of our components.
-It's also designed around testing the interface instead of the implementation, which will help us write tests that are resistant to change.
+React Testing Library (RTL) will help us write component tests.
+It's designed around testing the interface instead of the implementation, which will help us write tests that are resistant to change.

 * **End-to-End Tests: [Cypress][cypress]**